vemarajusaikrishna/hld/distributed/queue/readme.txt

-SQL   : write heavy , ACID for transactions, fixed schema No SQL: read heavy , eventual consistency,horizontal scalabel WAL   : extreme fast writes , durability,offsets for each message
+SQL   : write heavy , ACID for transactions, fixed schema No SQL: read heavy , eventual consistency,horizontal scalable WAL   : extreme fast writes , durability,offsets for each message,extreme througput,used for recovery of partition.

 Configuration storage